2013 Lexus GS Hybrid Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 Critics agree that the 2013 Lexus GS 450h excels with a powerful hybrid drivetrain and exceptional fuel economy.
-However, the GS Hybrid also stumbles with some of the common pitfalls of hybrid luxury cars.
-Not all reviewers like the GS 450h’s regenerative brakes, and one critic notes that its continuously variable transmission (CVT) was not as responsive as the automatic transmission in the gas-only GS 350.
-And when the road got twisty, some test drivers thought that the GS Hybrid felt less agile than rivals like the Infiniti M35h.
+However, the GS Hybrid also stumbles into some of the common pitfalls of hybrid luxury cars.
+Not all reviewers like the GS 450h’s regenerative brakes, and one critic notes that its continuously variable transmission (CVT) is not as responsive as the automatic transmission in the gas-only GS 350.
+And when the road gets twisty, some test drivers think that the GS Hybrid feels less agile than rivals like the Infiniti M35h.

 - "No matter the model, GS has a sporty, satisfying exhaust note during acceleration but is nearly silent at cruise." -- Consumer Guide

 - "Drive it casually, though, and the GS 450h is reasonably quiet and seamless." -- Edmunds

 - "Fuel economy, estimated at 29/34 city/highway, is better than that of the Infiniti M35h and the Mercedes E350 BlueTEC." -- Motor Trend

 - "The model that most impressed me was the GS450h.
 Equipped with a hybrid system that mates an Atkinson-cycle 3.5-liter V-6 with an electric motor, the GS450h produces a combined 338 hp." -- Road and Track

 - "However, the continuously variable automatic transmission isn't as smooth as the six-speed automatic.
 It allows for quicker acceleration but doesn't feel as natural when driving aggressively." -- Cars.com